DOJ probes racism allegations in Kansas City police force

 Civil rights activists pushed for years to have Smith retire or be fired, citing his department’s handling of excessive force complaints and the shooting of Black men by officers.

-Mayor Quinton Lucas, who also is Black, said in a tweet that he was canceling a trip with the Greater Kansas City Chamber of Commerce to attend a more recently scheduled meeting of the Board of Police Commissioners relating to the search for a new police chief.
+Mayor Quinton Lucas, who also is Black, said during a news conference that he was frustrated the Board of Police Commissioners, a state-appointed board that controls the city’s police department, did not discuss the investigation during a closed meeting on Monday.

-“I know much is occurring today with KCPD,” Lucas wrote.
-“I hope for more public discussion soon.”
+“We cannot just be responsive time and time again to new lawsuits, to new investigations from federal officials, to voices outside,” Lucas said.
+“This department, and its board, need to be the ones that are launching these types of investigations to make sure we are doing right by our community.”

 Several community groups immediately applauded the announcement that there would be a federal investigation, including the Urban League of Greater Kansas City and the Metro Organization for Racial and Economic Equity.